Building A Successful Omnichannel Strategy

 To start with, it is good to understand in which way a strategy relates to omnichannel at all.
-Not to give much theoretical stuff, let us agree on the definition that the strategy is a long-term plan on achieving business goals.
-Goals are preferably quantified, and long-term (please define yourself), may be 6 months or 6 years depending on your business.
+Not to give much theoretical stuff, but let us agree on the definition that the strategy is a long-term plan for achieving business goals.
+Goals are preferably quantified, and long-term (please define yourself), maybe 6 months or 6 years depending on your business.

-Now, to build up your long-term plan you have to be aware of your customers’ journeys and where your customers are, so how you could reach them.
-And that is how you hit the sweet spot: knowing your customer journeys, understanding there are different segments of customers who have preferences over a variety of marketplaces.
-Crafting each individual approach for addressing the right segment, at the right place and time and at the right way, shall be the foundation of your omnichannel strategy.
+Now, to build up your long-term plan you have to be aware of your customer’s journeys and where your customers are, so how you could reach them.
+And that is how you hit the sweet spot: knowing your customer journeys, and understanding there are different segments of customers who have preferences over a variety of marketplaces.
+Crafting each individual approach for addressing the right segment, at the right place and time, and in the right way, shall be the foundation of your omnichannel strategy.

-An effective omnichanneling in eCommerce, first of all, implies building a well-crafted master plan.
-So what is omnichannel strategy that brings your business to the next level?
+An effective eCommerce omnichanneling , first of all, implies building a well-crafted master plan.
+So what is an omnichannel strategy that brings your business to the next level?
 Here are some of the essential steps of designing omnichannel strategies for eCommerce.

 Your customers should be your inspiration in driving up your strategy.
 Make sure to place them in focus and run a series of studies using in-depth interviews.
-There are several frameworks for the in-depth interviews, I highly recommend you studying some of these and using them.
+There are several frameworks for in-depth interviews, I highly recommend you study some of these and use them.
 Personally, I prefer JTBD (Jobs-to-be-done) framework.
 These interviews will help you to segment your clients and identify the places of their presence (marketplaces, retailers, etc).

 Focus on the marketplaces most frequently used by your customers, and invest in those, instead of getting distracted by numerous sales platforms that are not worth a shot.
 For that, you’ll have to thoroughly study your customer journey, to learn where your existing and potential buyers are eager to shop and how do they learn of products from your category.
 If you are experimenting with new omnichannel solutions, make sure to analyze and evaluate the results of your brand presence on new marketplaces.